 - or maybe the step is bypassed because there's a rush or pressure to launch the product without even a one-day delay.

-Whatever the reasons are for cutting corners, neglecting project discovery phase may be quite a bad choice as unpleasant consequences generally follow.
-You risk facing various obstacles which will be harder and more resource-consuming to overcome than you might think at first.
+Whatever the reasons for cutting corners, neglecting the project discovery phase may be quite a bad choice as unpleasant consequences generally follow.
+You risk facing various obstacles that will be harder and more resource-consuming to overcome than you might think at first.
 Here are a couple of points worth noting.

 You'll End Up Having a Useless Product